sampler set contains

 - One of the most famous of all Chinese green teas, Lung Ching is available in a wide range of grades.
 This high grade is a fine plucking of young spring leaves, with a deliciously sweet aroma.
 Pan-firing in a hot wok brings out the classic warm, roasted chestnut notes inherent in the leaf and in this case a hint caramelized sugar and crisp floral essence.
 Complex and layered, yet subtle in the cup, the Zhejiang Lung Ching is mellow and softly sweet with a crisp finish.

 fujian ti kuan yin

-- A legendary oolong tea from the Fujian province of China.
-Ti Kuan Yin is one of China's most beloved oolongs and is extremely time-consuming to produce (well over a dozen distinct steps in the processing are observed).
-This loosely rolled, lightly oxidized or 'green' Ti Kuan Yin yields a pale golden cup with a soft, buttery texture and orchid notes that linger and reveal a subtle complexity that will delight a fine palate.
-As the liquor cools, a sweet finish becomes apparent and offers faint hints of honeydew melon.
-We highly recommend multiple steepings to fully open the hand-rolled leaves, whose character will seemingly evolve through three or more infusions.
+- Ti Kuan Yin (also spelled Tieguanyin) is a legendary tea from the Fujian province and is one of China's most beloved oolongs.
+This loosely-rolled, lightly-oxidized (almost green) tea yields a pale-gold cup with soft, buttery texture and orchid notes that linger to reveal the leaves' complexity.
+As the liquor cools, it reveals a sweet finish of honeydew melons.
+We highly recommend multiple steepings to fully open the hand-rolled leaves whose character will majestically evolve over three or four infusions.